DiegoSalazarArp/test-europe/README.md

 - [] Sort by clicking on the column header.
 - [] Provide a README.md file with instructions on how to run the application.

+## Installation

+To install the project dependencies, run the following command in the terminal:

+`npm install`

 ---

+# Test React

 El objetivo de este test técnico es crear una aplicación similar a la que se proporciona en este enlace: https://xxxx.
 Para lograr esto, debes utilizar la API proporcionada por https://randomuser.me/.